luisespino/Coronavirus_2020_11/README.md

     <img src="https://drive.google.com/uc?export=view&id=1JsINO_QxiYKAacpmn5-oTOyLD4btagHz" width="400">
 </p>

+### conclusions:
+- The amount of evidence in relation to the number of positive cases is quite good, but in some phases it could be intensified to obtain a more realistic data.

 ## Prediction of deaths per month in the municipality of Chimaltenango
 In the following analysis, it is based on the municipality of Chimaltenango in the department of Chimaltenango, according to the data provided by the Ministry of Public Health and Social Assistance, it indicates that the deaths began in the month of April, and are counted until November 2 .
 The main idea of this study is to use linear regression and establish a prediction based on the data obtained in eight months.
 The following figure is presented where the orange points are the data obtained, while the green points are from the data of the model prediction.<br>